 No permit is required for persons 15 years of age or under.

-Facilities: Trail restrooms are available at trailheads Princeton, Richmond, and Welda from approximately April 15 to October 15.
+Facilities: Trail restrooms are available at the trailheads in Princeton, Richmond, and Welda from approximately April 15 to October 15.
 The Santa Fe Depot in Garnett provides restroom facilities throughout the year and is located near the town square in Garnett.
 The depot serves as a tourism information center as well.
 Picnic areas are located at each trailhead.